pansay/flatfileblog/README.md

 ## How to use

-- write your posts using makrdown.
+- Write your posts using markdown and save them in the content/posts folder, minding the filename format.
-- save them in the content/posts folder. mind the filename format.
+- ???
-- that's it!
+- Profit!

 ## Features